 Nevertheless, Sylvia has been dying up an enormous amount of yarn for Wol met Verve’s own, private yarn festival.
 Go have a look at her website and browse all the colourful yarns.
 You might even find a perfect combination to knit yourself an It Takes Three shawl!

 I needed five 100g skeins of the Basic Sock yarn in four different colours for the extra-large version: two for the main colour (the light one on top) and one for each of the three contrasting colours.
 Since the pattern was released, Sylvia added smaller 50g skeins of her Basic Sock yarn to her shop and you can make beautiful combinations with these smaller skeins as well.
 You could even add more colours… The possibilities are endless!
-Please have a look at the pattern page on Ravelry for the exact yarn amounts for each version of the shawl.
+Please have a look at the pattern page for the exact yarn amounts for each version of the shawl.

 I am hugging this version for a little bit before I send it off to Sylvia!
 Enjoy knitting and don’t hesitate to share your results with me!